blacklightpy/vaultofknowledge/Free Radio Firmware.md

 - D-AMTS - Digital Advanced Mobile Telephone System (1.5G)
   - IS-54 - Interim Standard 54
   - IS-136 - Interim Standard 136
+  - Note: Interim Standards are published by the Telecommunications Industry Association (TIA) and Electronic Industries Alliance (EIA), and are fully named TIA/EIA/IS standards.
 - GSM - Global System for Mobile communications, by ETSI (2G)
 - cdmaOne - Code Division Multiple Access One (2G)
   - Also known as IS-95 (Interim Standard 95)